wleea/HospitalRules/README.md

 ## Hospital Rules 1

 A C++ (.cpp) game, plot text class, has been updated.
-There's an element of horror.
+There are some elements of horror.

 *Last updated on 2024/08/06*